Skip to main content

 It is possible they also experienced military sexual trauma they have never discussed or for which they never received treatment and/or benefits.

-During the first and second quarter, results of the CWV Survey, the largest subset of women veterans (1,139) who stated they do not have compensation benefits, were women age 50+, all veteran and Rretired military.
-Of this group, 854 stated they have never used any benefits, 499 stating they did not know they are eligible, 201 stated they were not found eligible, and 190 stated they have not had the time to look into benefits.
-Only 32 stated they did not wish to apply.
+During the first and second quarter results of the CWV Survey, the largest subset of women veterans (1,139) without compensation benefits were women age 50 and older, all veteran and retired military.
+Of this group, 854 never used any benefits, 499 did not know they were eligible, 201 were ineligible, and 190 stated they have not had the time to look into benefits.
+Only 32 said they did not wish to apply.
 All 1,139 women stated they have military sexual trauma.

 • “I have healthcare benefits through my employer.”